Krum (singer): Career

 Krum participates annually in the national campaign to prevent human trafficking.
-In 2010, Krum performed in the concert "Balkan music" where countries from all over the Balkans compete.
+In 2010, he performed in the concert "Balkan music", where countries from all over the Balkans compete.

 In 2012, Krum launched his own fashion line called "By Krum".

 He appeared in the reality television series Survivor: Cambodia in the fifth season of the show in Bulgaria.

-In 2016, he left Payner (in Bulgarian Пайнер) to join Otsko (in Bulgarian Оцко) newly established company Hit Mix Music.
+In 2016, he left Payner (Пайнер) to join Otsko's (Оцко) newly established company Hit Mix Music.